manueltar/RNA_editing_pipeline/README.md

 #### P6: Inverse Normal Transformation (INT),"The raw editing ratios must be transformed to a standard, near-normal distribution to meet the assumptions of linear models used in edQTL software (like FastQTL).",Standard eQTL/edQTL Methodology
 #### P6: Covariates (PCs, AEI, PEER, Cell Props)","Including Genotype PCs and metrics of global ADAR activity (like the Alu Editing Index or AEI) is essential to regress out global editing variation, as ADAR1 expression is highly correlated with the top principal components of editing variance.","Li, Q., et al. (2022).
 Nature 608"
+#### P7: $\text{Cis-Window} (1\text{ Mb})$The $1\text{ Mb}$ cis-window size is a standard in QTL studies and aligns with the methodology used to discover thousands of edQTLs in human tissues.Li, Q., et al. (2022).
+Nature 608
+#### P7: Permutation TestingThe use of permutation testing (e.g., 1,000 permutations) is standard practice in QTL analysis to accurately derive empirical P-values, which correctly accounts for the number of genetic variants tested per feature in the cis-window.Standard eQTL/edQTL Methodology
+#### P8: FDR Correction (Q-value)Applying the Benjamini–Hochberg procedure to the empirical P-values is necessary to control the False Discovery Rate (FDR) across the millions of feature-SNP tests performed across all cell types, preventing the inflation of false positives.Standard eQTL/edQTL Methodology (Informed by Li, Q., et al. (2022))